 Is my desire to do whatever is in my heart greater than my fear of it?
 Or is it just a possibility that I may play with for a while then leave it on the conveyor belt for someone else whose desire is greater than mine?

 Every archetype has a shadow side and a light side.
-The shadow side tells me to get a haircut and get a job; to give up my fanciful notion of working for myself being a Soulologist and Life Coach.
+The shadow side tells me to get a haircut and get a job; to give up my fanciful notion of working for myself in my spiritual calling.

 The light side of my DSM is like a inner life coach, albeit a very loud and OTT (over the top) one.